 Fast-forward to 1918.
 Paschal, Parker, and Clayton were still at the high school on Jennings Avenue.
 The high school was referred to as “Fort Worth High School” but also sometimes as “Central High,” although as of 1918 it was Fort Worth’s only high school.

 But 1918 brought big changes.
 Fort Worth’s population had increased from 73,312 in 1910 to about 100,000.
-The school system had outgrown the Jennings Avenue high school building and built a new high school building (building C).
+The school system had outgrown the Jennings Avenue high school building and built a new high school building (building C) on Cannon Street.
 On May 19, 1918 the Star-Telegram squelched rumors that the new high school would admit girls only and reported that the 1911 high school building henceforth would house the city’s first junior high school.
 Among the early teachers at the junior high was Green Berry Trimble (1898-1996).

 At first the junior high school was called just “the junior high” because it was the only one in the system.
 Later it was referred to as “Jennings Avenue Junior High” to distinguish it from other junior high schools.